ItaroK2/hello-world/README.md

 # hello-world

-Now I'm learning how to use github.
+Now I'm learning how to use github!